marlonmoreira000/marlonmoreira000/README.md

 ### Details
 - 💻 **I’m currently working on:** Learning Java
-- ☘️ **I have experience in:** Javascript, MERN, Python, Ruby, Docker, Git, APIs, Cloud.
+- ☘️ **I have experience in:** Javascript, MERN, Python, Ruby, Docker, Git, Machine/Deep Learning, APIs, Cloud.
 - 💬 **How to reach me:** [LinkedIn](https://www.linkedin.com/in/marlonmoreira/)
 - 💥 **Fun fact:** I was born in Brazil!